Despite disagreements, China and EU must pull together to boost trade, global governance

 Zhang Ming has had a long and distinguished career in the diplomatic service, specialising in West Asian and North African affairs.
 Starting his career by working in Chinese embassies in Yemen, Oman and Israel, he later became Ambassador Extraordinary and Plenipotentiary to Kenya, Permanent Representative to the United Nations Environment Programme (UNEP) and Permanent Representative to UN-Habitat.
 Prior to his appointment to Ambassador of the Chinese Mission to the EU, Zhang served as Vice-Minister at the Ministry of Foreign Affairs.

 Amanda Rohde-Stadler oversees programme delivery across all of Friends of Europe’s areas of expertise.
-Through her previous roles in the organisation, she managed the production and delivery of activities and publications across a wide range of themes, including: digital & data governance; peace, security & defence; and EU-Asia relations.
-She also works as the coordinator for strategic research & evaluation in the context of the organisation’s work on Africa.
+Through her previous roles in the organisation, she managed the production and delivery of activities and publications across a wide range of themes, including: digital & data governance; peace, security & defence; EU-Asia relations; and migration & inclusion.
+She was also involved in the inception phase of the Africa-Europe Foundation, with a focus on policy and partnerships.
 Prior to joining Friends of Europe in 2016, she worked in the Research Unit of International Crisis Group – tracking conflicts across Africa and Asia – and as a teacher in South Korea.
 Amanda holds a Master of Advanced International Studies from the Diplomatic Academy of Vienna, where she focused her studies on conflict and crisis analysis, and a BA in linguistics from the University of Florida with a special focus on African languages and literature.

 Based in Beijing, Yang Rui has previously worked as the Director and Executive President of CIRD’s Beijing office.
 With a Master’s degree in public administration, her current research focuses on the history of China’s reform and opening up.
 Yang is also a research fellow at the China Enterprise Reform and Development Society.